neoforged/Documentation/docs/misc/components.md

 `Component` is a holder for text which can be formatted and chained with other components.
 The subtype `MutableComponent` is used to apply formats and chain other components.
-A Component can be created using one of the available static helpers:
+A component can be created using one of the available static helpers:

 | Method Name    | Description                                                                                                           |
 |----------------|-----------------------------------------------------------------------------------------------------------------------|